-Rossman recently signed up for the Citi Premier® Card and is working towards its 60,000-point bonus (earned after spending $4,000 within your first three months).
-According to both Rossman and Citi calculations, the bonus is worth about $750 in travel when booked through the Citi Thank You Portal or $600 in cash back.
+Rossman signed up for his Citi Premier® Card when it was offering a 80,000-point bonus (after spending $4,000 within your first three months).
+According to both Rossman and Citi calculations, the bonus was worth about $1,000 in travel when booked through the Citi Thank You Portal or $800 in cash back.

 He and his wife were planning to buy some furniture, and they didn’t have any definite upcoming travel plans.
 “We might rather get $800 in Pottery Barn gift cards now than an extra $200 off a hypothetical future trip,” Rossman says.

 The bottom line

-Though redeeming for gift cards typically isn’t your best bet at maximizing hard-earned credit card rewards—you may get more out of points via travel redemptions, for example—there are a few exceptions:
+Though redeeming for gift cards typically isn’t your best bet for maximizing hard-earned credit card rewards—you may get more out of points via travel redemptions, for example—there are a few exceptions.